-Enrolled nurses and care workers provide most direct care to older people.
-[1-3] Vulnerabilities in the employment structures and skills shortages can add to complexity around competencies and scope of practice.
+Enrolled nurses and careworkers provide most direct care to older people.
+[1-5] Vulnerabilities in the employment structures and skills shortages can add to complexity around competencies and scope of practice.
 Careworkers often provide care at the intersection between professional and informal care.
 Many have limited training and feel inadequately prepared for their job.
 There is increasing recognition of the importance of staff training and education and on their effectiveness as interventions that achieve outcomes for staff and for the people for whom they provide care.
 Recent evidence has shown that careworkers need support to cope with the death of residents particularly in relation the process of dying and palliative care, communication skills, and clinical skills and knowledge related to chronic illness.
 The recently developed Palliative Approach for Nursing Assistants (PANA)_Knowledge Questionnaire (17 items), the PANA_Skills Questionnaire (13 items) and the PANA_Attitudes Questionnaire (10 items) (155kb pdf) have been shown to be valid tools for identifying palliative care educational needs in Australian careworkers in residential aged care.
 These tools are sensitive to the careworkers’ skills, training and scope of practice.

 Primary care professionals are seen as an important link in preventing people dying in hospitals.
 However, they must be willing to manage the uncertainty around palliative and end-of-life care.
-Effective collaboration and interprofessional working many assist in providing care to older Australians at the end-of-life.
-Tools to identify people with palliative care needs do exist and should be used alongside clinical judgement.
+Effective collaboration and interprofessional working may assist in providing care to older Australians at the end-of-life.
+[10,11] Tools to identify people with palliative care needs do exist and should be used alongside clinical judgement.
 [2,8] The Supportive and Palliative Care Indicators Tool (SPICT) is useful for identifying patients appropriate for referral to palliative care services and has been validated for use in the older person.

 Few reviews included prospective comparative interventions.
 Many dealt with analyses of surveys, interviews and workforce reports.
 The conduct of the reviews was adequate.